National Assembly (Haiti): National Assembly

+List of legislatures

 Legislative Palace

 The Legislative Palace (Palais Législatif) was among the many structures which were virtually destroyed by the earthquake on 12 January 2010.
 Parliament resumed sitting shortly after the earthquake in a temporary classroom.

 On 22 November 2011, the government opened new temporary facilities for the Parliament, built with the help of the USAID program.

 On 27 December 2012 the first stone of the new Legislative Palace was laid.
 The main building, horizontal, of 4 levels, will include 3 large sitting rooms for the 2 Chambers and the National Assembly, the Library of Parliament, the press rooms and several meeting rooms for the Parliamentary Committees and will have a parking for 94 vehicles.
 The second building, a tower of 9 levels, is going to be equipped with 4 main elevators, a freight elevator and emergency staircase, and will host the individual offices of senators and deputies, including their secretariats, waiting rooms, meeting rooms, space for clerks, toilets, kitchens and a parking of several levels with a capacity of 240 vehicles.